 The second test will focus around receiving a notification for a bird feeding event.
-The notification should also have the species of the bird currently feeding nested inside so the user can choose whether or not to view the feeding process.
+The notification should also have the species of the bird currently feeding nested inside so the user can choose whether or not to view the livestream.
+There should also be functionality by clicking the notification to "Watch Stream", which will pull up the live feed.
 In order for this test to pass, the notification should appear directly after the machine learning processor senses the bird feeding and determines its species.
-The notification should also have the species listed.
-To test, the team will show an image of a particular species of bird, and wait for the notification process to begin.
+The notification should also have the species listed, and be clickable.
+To test, the team will watch as a bird feeds, and wait for the notification process to begin.

 The third test will center around the predator defense mechanism notification.
-When a squirrel attempts to eat the bird feed, the user will receive a warning notification to see the deterring process in action.
-This test will pass if the squirrel causes the predator notification to pop.
+When a squirrel attempts to eat the bird feed, the user will receive a warning notification to watch the livestream to see the deterring process in action.
+This test will pass if the squirrel causes the predator notification to pop, and is clickable to watch the livestream.
 The test will be run by simulating a squirrel eating, and watching the results to check for passing functionality.

 The final test will focus on the new memory notification.
-This should appear following species detection and let the user know that a memory has been saved of the bird.
+This should appear following the livestream notification, and let the user know that a memory has been saved of the bird.
 This notification should also be clickable, which will lead the user to the memories page to see the new memory.
+This test will pass if the livestream ending promotes a new memory, and the user receives a clickable notification.
 To perform this test, the tester will simulate a bird feeding with a picture, and view the results to see if the test receives a pass.